MyForest/SolidFS/README.md

 There is a very rudimentary caching mechanism in the tool.
 This turns it on with a `1` or off with anything else, for example `0` or if you don't set it.

 This was changed on 2024-04-16 to use HTTP-based caching so you will see content changes.
-Note that 'fuselib' has some caching so this may stop you seeing the changes immediately.
+Note that `fuselib` has some caching so this may stop you seeing the changes immediately.

 Directory listings are cached in all cases at the moment.